 Pumps & Systems: Generally, what has been done to the pumps and systems for major buildings such as malls now that they could be empty?

-Bryan: Because these types of buildings never experience facility-wide shutdown for an extended period of time, it is very likely that there was no preservation plan and systems were just shut down.
+Bryan: Because these types of buildings never experience facility-wide shut down for an extended period of time, it is very likely that there was no preservation plan and systems were just shut down.
 There are layup alternatives for boiler and cooling water systems that could have been recommended by a facility’s water treatment company or mechanical contractor for the boilers, such as the use of a desiccant, but again, highly unlikely any beyond the preserving the boiler was done.

 P&S: Besides a shopping mall, what other types of buildings are subjected to this?

-Bryan: We have seen large office buildings, hotels, universities, school districts all being shut down for an extended period of time.
+Bryan: We have seen large office buildings, hotels, universities, and school districts all being shut down for an extended period of time.

 P&S: What hazards would this bring?

-Bryan: Our focus with a Preservation Plan is primarily in minimizing corrosion during this period the facility is not running.
+Bryan: Our focus with a Preservation Plan is primarily on minimizing corrosion during this period the facility is not running.
 Failing to have an adequate program will lead to startup issues related to corrosion in the water, steam and condensate systems.
 In addition, simply shutting down a system and leaving [it] full of water can also lead to other concerns beyond corrosion, such as microbial growth in water systems that would create both health concerns as well as corrosion issues.

 P&S: What are the best ways to ensure effective ways of preservation for equipment?